Poised for the Future – Strengthening Your Position in the Electric Vehicle Charging Ecosystem

-Utilities can stay on as mere suppliers of electricity, gas, and water or leverage their established brands and energy distribution capabilities to enter new markets with smart charging and smart energy management offerings, as well as installation, operation, charging equipment maintenance, and other EV-related services.
+Utilities can stay on as mere suppliers of electricity, gas, and water or leverage their established brands and energy distribution capabilities to enter new markets with smart charging and smart energy management offerings.
+In addition, their services may include installation, operation, charging equipment maintenance, and other EV-related services.
 They will gain new EV-using customers as well as offering current customers new reasons to stick with their brands.

 Oil and gas companies may feel threatened by the growing shift to electric vehicles, but they can easily and profitably make the transition by adding charging stations to their existing gas station chains.
 Previously anonymous customers in petrol stations and convenience stores will now become identified users when they charge their vehicles.
 This will provide invaluable driver insights, enabling O&G businesses to provide additional services and products while utilizing owned real estate.

 Automakers can increase their market share in the EV charging ecosystem simply by increasing the number and varieties of electric vehicles they manufacture.
-They can enter the EV charging ecosystem by partnering with EV service providers for mutual benefit, using their robust customer relationships to offer their electric vehicle car owners, taxi drivers, fleets, and commuters new mobility services.
+They can enter the EV charging ecosystem by partnering with EV service providers for mutual benefit.
+Using their robust customer relationships they can offer new E-mobility services to their electric vehicle car owners, taxi drivers, fleets, and commuters.
 They can combine EV sales with comprehensive post-sale add-ons such as branded EV charging and energy management solutions and even setting up EV charging infrastructure for their customers’ homes.

 Charge point operators can build or migrate their EV charging networks to a cloud-based scalable platform to optimize operations.
 The ideal EV charging infrastructure solution will remotely address most EV charger-related operational problems 24/7, provide maintenance of key hardware and software, and empower customer support with powerful tools to quickly identify and resolve billing, CRM, and operations issues, ultimately increasing driver satisfaction and the bottom line.

 E-mobility service providers can stay ahead by increasing driver satisfaction and retention, ensuring premium levels of service via innovative billing solutions that support flexible tariff management, various price plans, multiple currencies, real-time rating and invoicing.
-Delivering driver access to insightful information – from charger location and availability to route planning, reserve-ahead capability, account details, payment capabilities, and more strengthens the customer relationship.
+Delivering driver access to insightful information (e.g. charger location and availability, account details) as well as route planning, reserve-ahead, payment and other capabilities will strengthen the customer relationship.
 With roaming capabilities that allow access to an unlimited number of charging networks, they will further enhance their bottom lines.

 EV charging service providers can adopt a host of proven best practices, including optimizing safety and energy efficiency while minimizing energy costs; determining site viability and the type of charging station that should be installed; knowing what factors to include in an installation estimate; selecting the right electrical installer; and establishing effective operations and maintenance practices – from parking policies to effective signage and usage fees.